Information Technology Manager

 - how to evaluate their clients' needs.

-- usually work regular business hours, but sometimes have to work irregular or long hours, and may also be on call
+- usually work regular business hours, but may have to work irregular or long hours, and be on call

 - work in offices and computer rooms

-- may travel around the country or internationally if their company has other offices or branches, or to attend conferences and trade shows.
+- may travel around the country or internationally to other company offices, or to attend conferences and trade shows.

 What's the job really like?

-Simon Ferrari shows us what it's like to be an IT manager in New Zealand - 1.56 mins
+Simon Ferrari shows what it's like to be an IT manager – 1.56 mins

 My typical day involves getting involved in activities that any of my staff are involved in, from projects, working with project managers, to business managers who look after those people.
 As well as things like one on one meetings with staff for performance reviews, or video conferences, and phone conversations with either my customers or staff beyond the Wellington region.